tcdi/plrust/doc/src/install-plrust.md

 $$;
 ```

-Using a function created with PL/Rust is the same as any other
+Using a function created with PL/Rust is the same as using any other
 PostgreSQL function.
+A scalar function like `plrust.one()` can
+be used simply like below.

 ```sql
 SELECT plrust.one();
 ```

 ```
 ┌─────┐